Everything you missed at the March 2 Long Beach council meeting

 The council unanimously voted to draft a resolution in support of women, LBGTQIA+ and other employees who have filed complaints of harassment by various employees of the Metropolitan Water District (MWD) of Southern California.

-The resolution comes after a Los Angeles Times investigation detailed a pattern of sexual harassment against and abuse women and LGBTQIA+ by water district employees.
+The resolution comes after a Los Angeles Times investigation detailed a pattern of sexual harassment against and abuse of women and LGBTQIA+ by water district employees.

 Gina Chavez, a pump plant mechanic that came forward in the Los Angeles Times article, urged the council to approve the recommendation.